| 5 min read |

 For instance, if you implement a solution in one market or business unit, you may want to duplicate the same positive results across the enterprise.
-In fact, expansion is a natural part of the MSP process, with many practitioners typically seeking to grow their program, whether by scope of services, geographical footprint, work arrangements or business lines.
+In fact, this is a natural part of the MSP process.
+Many companies seek to expand MSP — whether by scope of services, geographical footprint, work arrangements or business lines.

-widening scope of service
+1. widening scope of service

-new work arrangements
+3. new work arrangements

-adding business lines
+4. adding business lines

-integrated talent solutions
+5. total talent management solutions

 Companies that take this approach experience exceptional value as a result of aligning talent acquisition capabilities with business needs.
-This allows organizations to deploy the most appropriate resources at the right time, regardless of whether the talent is contingent or permanent.
-Your talent strategy partner can support all talent acquisition activities, including advisory, fulfillment and reporting.
+This allows organizations to deploy the most appropriate talent resources at the right time, regardless of whether the talent is contingent or permanent.
+Your talent strategy partner can support all talent acquisition activities, including talent advisory, fulfillment and reporting.

 why grow your MSP?

 Since you have invested in an outsourced solution, your organization has clearly demonstrated a forward-thinking approach to flexible talent.
 Expanding this success to other areas of your enterprise aligns with your overall workforce strategy.
 Whether you are broadening the services or footprint, by bringing the same processes, discipline and technology together, you can be sure to optimize talent agility for all of your business lines.

-Should you decide to embark upon a journey of expansion, be sure to engage all stakeholders as to what’s involved.
-Any program change should be taken on with an in-depth understanding of the company’s current and future talent needs.
+Should you decide to embark upon a journey of expansion, be sure to explain what’s involved to all stakeholders.
+Any program change should be pursued with an in-depth understanding of your company’s current and future talent needs.
 Consider the following to ensure success:

-- evaluate your current program.
 Make sure the existing MSP is stabilized and has achieved its initial goals for your contingent workforce.
-Unresolved issues will only be magnified when an expansion is initiated, so make sure they are mitigated well before you tackle any changes.
+Unresolved issues will only be magnified when an expansion is initiated so make sure they are mitigated well before you take on any changes.

-driving MSP innovation.
+driving MSP innovation